-My journey as an expat didn’t start as many others with a big job offer and all the privileges that come with overseas assignments and lifestyle.
-I emigrated from Venezuela, my country of origin, to the United States sixteen years ago carrying with me a huge suitcase full of expectations and a bride dress to get married and start a new adventure abroad.
-Little did I know about the many challenges to overcome when living far away from family and friends, learning a foreign language and embracing diversity.
+My journey to an Expat life didn’t start as many others with a big job offer and all the privileges that come with overseas assignments and lifestyle.
+I emigrated from Venezuela, my country of origin, to the United States sixteen years ago carrying with me a huge suitcase full of expectations and a bridal dress to get married and start a new adventure abroad.
+Little did I know about the many challenges to overcome in the Expat life when living far away from family and friends, learning a foreign language and embracing diversity.
 I was young, unprepared and at many times naive.

 Through many ups and downs, a supporting husband and a year of studying English at the local community college, I started feeling more “at home” and stopped comparing the two countries and their many traditions.
-I had three children and got a masters degree in Linguistics and Foreign Languages that helped me re-discovered myself career wise.
-Moreover, I began to feel that I belonged and I was part of something bigger, a community that was somehow modeling my children’s behavior and that I had to embrace in order to be the perfect mother for these three little TCKs (third culture kids).
+I had three children and got a masters degree in Linguistics and Foreign Languages that helped me re-discovered myself career-wise.
+Moreover, I began to feel that I belonged and I was part of something bigger, a community that was somehow modelling my children’s behaviour and that I had to embrace in order to be the perfect mother for these three little TCKs (third culture kids) living an Expat life.

 A Related Blog you may enjoy: Where is the easiest country to get citizenship

-Let’s not forget that at the end, moving overseas and embracing diversity is a wonderful way to get to know yourself, who you really are.
-After moving abroad and traveling around the world I’ve realized that I love change, I have recognized that I get bored of the same old routine year after year and that I enjoy working with people and helping others.
-I’m a great teacher and I love my new career as multicultural trainer.
+Let’s not forget that in the end, moving overseas and embracing the diversity of an Expat life is a wonderful way to get to know yourself, who you really are.
+After moving abroad and travelling around the world I’ve realized that I love change, I have recognized that I get bored of the same old routine year after year and that I enjoy working with people and helping others.
+I’m a great teacher and I love my new career as a multicultural trainer.
 There are so many changes that I have accepted and embraced.
 Finding a job as a language trainer in Germany seven months after my arrival was something that deeply impacted my quality of life and helped me feel self-confident even though I was still learning German and didn’t know that well my way around the cultural alleys of this country.
-Today I am a language specialist, multicultural coach, speaker and more important I am a global latina raising three citizens of the world: My best adventure ever!
+Today I am a language specialist, multicultural coach, speaker and more important I am a global Latina raising three citizens of the world living a rich Expat life: My best adventure ever!